KUKHUA/ui-sub-live-rewrite/README.md

 ## Usage

-2. Select a transciber model from the dropdown menu.
-The "distil-large-v3" model is recommended for English transcription.
-The "distil-large-v3" model is a fine-tuned version of the "large-v3" model.
-If you are offline, you must use a model that you have downloaded before.
-If you are online, you can use any model.

-3. Select a denoiser model from the dropdown menu.
-Denoiser models are used to remove background noise from the audio input.
-A denoiser model is not required, but it is recommended to use one for better transcription results.
-Again, if you are offline, you must use a model that you have downloaded before.
-If you are online, you can use any model.

-4. Input a "Batch Size" value.
-The batch size value determines the number of audio frames processed at once.
-A higher batch size value can increase the transcription speed at higher audio delays, but may crash the program or your GPU to run out of memory.
-At lower audio delays, a higher batch size value may not increase the transcription speed at all.
-It is also worth noting that a less powerful GPU may need need a higher batch size to get the same transcription speed as a more powerful GPU.
-But, a less powerful GPU may not be able to handle a higher batch size value.
+1. Select a backend, "Stable-TS Transformers" is recommended for most use cases.

+2. Select a working folder, this is where the application will store the subtile output as a .TXT file.

+3. Select a transcription model, the default model is the best for most use cases.

+4. Check the VAD (Voice Activity Detection) box if you want the application to enable VAD.

+5. Select a denoiser model, a denoiser model removes background noise, such as music or traffic.

+6. Select a batch size, the batch size is the number of audio frames processed at once.
+Considering the audio data is short, a smaller batch size is recommended.

-5. Select an audio input or output device from the dropdown menu.
-The application will only transcribe audio from the selected device.
+7. Select an audio device, this is the audio device the application will transcribe.

-6. Click the "Start" button to begin transcription.
-This will hide the previous window, and show the in progress window.
-To stop transcription, click the "Stop" button.